parsiya/parsiya.net/content/post/2022/2022-02-07-security-game-package-manager/index.markdown

 updated.
 Standard users cannot write to this path by default hence why most updates need admin access.

-There are two versions of this `Program Files` and `Program Files (x86)` and they are usually in the `C` drive.
+There are two versions of this `Program Files` and `Program Files (x86)` directory.

 ### ProgramData
-Usually used when you need to modify a file frequently, but it's not a user file.
-For example, system-wide settings.
+Usually used when you need to modify a file frequently, but it's not a user file (e.g., system-wide settings).
 Popular place to store updates before execution.
 Standard users have write access here by default.
 It's usually located at `C:\ProgramData`.
 More info at [Microsoft Docs][programdata-docs].

 [programdata-docs]: https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-folderlocations-programdata